Shak99/animebutler/README.md

 # AnimeButler
-Inspirations: Israel Flores!
+Inspiration: Israel Flores!
 He has never watched an anime in his life, and that feels like a crime 😔

 We made a Django based website to assist those who don’t know where to start when starting their anime journey, and to help continue others on the mind blowing path of this animation.